Arlington Soccer Club Select Team Tryouts

 Is my player guaranteed to be placed on the same team?

-No, we can not guarantee your player makes the same team again or if they do not tryout we can not guarantee they are placed back on the same team.
-Although we do our utmost to keep non-select teams together when possible.
+No, we cannot guarantee your player makes the same team again.
+If players do not try out, we cannot guarantee they are placed back on the same team.
+The ASC strives to keep non-select teams together when possible, although sometimes teams are broken up due to coach retirement, dramatic changes in enrollment, etc.

 If my child doesn’t make a select team this time around, will they ever?